Monday, February 22, 2010

 TO FURTHER ENHANCE THE PEE-WEE MOOD, GO TO THE LINK ABOVE FOR THE SHOW'S THEME SONG.

-A voice-over for the giant head would cut-on, "I have an incredible offer!"
+A voice-over spiel for the giant head would lead to, "I have an incredible offer!"

 Pee-Wee would slam the door, run away with his hands over his ears and do his combined giggle/shout, "Ah salesman!"